mcneel/developer.rhino3d.com/_guide_topics/rhinopython/creating-rhino-commands-using-python.md

 ## Mac

-Setting this up on macOS is a bit more labour intensive, but once you see how it works, it should be fairly straightforward.
+Setting this up on macOS is a bit more labor intensive, but once you see how it works, it should be fairly straightforward.
 (It is helpful to read the [Windows](#windows) section above to get the general idea).

 There are four things you need to pay attention to on macOS: